Urban Networks

 If the model helps you decide faster and better, it’s working.

 Think like an ops manager: define the network, instrument the few variables that make or break the day (weather, staffing, peak windows), and forecast feasible throughput.
-The model’s job is not perfection—it’s actionability.
+There will always be fire drills, but these are the factors that make for a good ops decision.

 Map clinics, schools, and transit stops to understand service deserts.
-Simple network reachability at rush hour can reveal inequities faster than complex microsimulations.
+Simple network reachability at rush hour can reveal inequities faster than complex microsimulations (and people spend a lot of money on microsimulations).

 The Bigger Picture

-Urban systems resemble the fulfillment centers I’ve seen: complex, alive, and navigable when you respect the hierarchy of what matters.
+The networks that power our cities are rich with human variation, and that makes them inherently comples.
 Network thinking gives city leaders, researchers, and engineers a shared language for making sense without drowning in detail.